-Team design project, assessed by written report and oral presentation 'Introduction to Materials Modelling' module or 'Characterisation of Materials' module, assessed by written report Industrial visits
+Team design project, assessed by written report and oral presentation 'Introduction to Modelling of Materials' module or'Characterisation of Materials', assessed by written report Industrial visits

 (At the start of Year 3 it is possible to transfer to a 3-year B.A. degree in Materials Science, graduating at the end of Year 3.
 A student opting to do this takes a smaller set of materials option lecture courses and carries out a literature-based research module.
-The B.A. degree is not accredited by the IOM3/UK Engineering Council.)
+The B.A. degree is not accredited by the IOM3/UK Engineering Council.
+This option is intended for the occasional student who may change their mind about their career path while following our M.Eng programme.)